 Backflow assemblies must pass a test once upon installation and annually thereafter to make sure it is working.
 Only a Washington State certified Backflow Assembly Tester can perform the test.

-To find a certified tester, Washington Certification Services maintains a list of currently certified testers at the following website:
+To find a certified tester, Washington Certification Services maintains a list of currently certified testers by county.
+Please note that the county listing is simply where the tester is based out of and does not limit where they can test.
+The list can be found at the following website:

 Cold weather can damage backflow assemblies, so take care to winterize if needed.